atvs1478/sq/README.md

  "longshifted":{"pressed":"BCTRLS_LEFT"}}
 ]
 ```
+<strong>IMPORTANT NOTE</strong>: LMS also supports the possibility to send 'raw' button codes.
+It's a bit complicated, so bear with me.
+Buttons can either be processed by SqueezeESP32 and mapped to a "function" like play/pause or they can be just sent to LMS as plain (raw) code and the full logic of press/release/longpress is handled by LMS, you don't have any control on that.

+The benefit of the "raw" mode is that you can build a player which is as close as possible to a Boom (e.g.) but you can't use the remapping function nor longress or shift logics to do your own mapping when you have a limited set of buttons.
+In 'raw' mode, all you really need to define is the mapping between the gpio and the button.
+As far as LMS is concerned, any other option in these JSON payloads does not matter.
+Now, when you use BT or AirPlay, the full JSON construct described above fully applies, so the shift, longpress, remapping options still work.

+There is no good or bad option, it's your choice.
+Use the NVS parameter "lms_ctrls_raw" to change that option

 ### Battery / ADC
 The NVS parameter "bat_config" sets the ADC1 channel used to measure battery/DC voltage.
 Scale is a float ratio applied to every sample of the 12 bits ADC.
 A measure is taken every 10s and an average is made every 5 minutes (not a sliding window).
 Syntax is
 ```